doble196/CRYVESTO/CRYVESTO_app/README.md

     - gets the Sharpe ratios using **get_sharpe**
     - gets the betas against each ETF using **get_beta**
     - displays the Sharpe and Betas
-* The user is asked again if s/he wants to change the ETF selection based upon the results of the previous selection
+* The user is asked again if s/he wants to change the ETF selection based upon the results of the previous selection.

 ### Assigning Weights and Portfolio Performance Projection

-*  the user is asked to assign weights to the selected Cryptos and ETFs.
+* The user is asked to assign weights to the selected Cryptos and ETFs.
 The sum of weights should be 1 and is validated.
-Reprompt if necessary
+Reprompt if necessary.
-* the user is asked for the number of years of historical data to use for the simulation.
+* The user is asked for the number of years of historical data to use for the simulation.
 At present s/he can select from 2-5 years, 3 being the default.
-* call **run_montecarlo** function (from our library, MC_simulation.py):
+* Call **run_montecarlo** function (from our library, MC_simulation.py):
     - runs the MonteCarlo simulation
     - displays the results of the simulation
         - Number of years of historical data